220 Central Park South: Early progress

 By the time work on 220 Central Park South started, several other ultra-luxury towers were already under construction nearby.
 There were concerns about the project's viability; The New York Times cited one skeptical broker as asking, "Are there enough billionaires to fill all these spaces?"
 Nonetheless, in early 2014, the Bank of China gave Vornado a $600 million loan for the building's construction.
 Roth eventually decided against developing a glass tower, as he believed that a more classically-styled limestone building would lure potential residents away from existing, masonry-clad cooperatives on Park Avenue and Fifth Avenue.
-He hired Robert A. M. Stern to create updated designs for 220 Central Park South, having been impressed by Stern's earlier design of 15 Central Park West.
+He hired Stern to create updated designs for 220 Central Park South, having been impressed by Stern's earlier design of 15 Central Park West.
 The Zeckendorf family, which had previously hired Stern to 520 Park Avenue in the same style, were reportedly annoyed that 220 Central Park South's design was so similar to that of their own building.
 Roth hired Thierry Despont as the interior designer; at the time, Despont had designed few high-rise developments, being more well-known for his work on individual residences.

 Stern's plans were approved by the New York City Department of Buildings. in March 2014.
 The plans called for 83 apartments to be built inside a 69-story, 950 ft tower at the site, and an additional 10 apartments in an adjoining 10-story "Villa".
 Site excavation was underway by May 2014.
 Lendlease was hired as the general contractor.
 The building was so close to the Central Park Tower that Lendlease (which was also working on the Central Park Tower) devised a system to prevent the two structures' construction cranes from colliding.
 Construction of the foundations involved manual hammering and controlled blasts to reduce damage to several nearby buildings, including some New York City designated landmarks.